All Episodes

 I mean, the jury is going to be very careful in their assessment on this witness.

-Yeah, and quite frankly, I don't know how the prosecutor is gonna ever be effective in any cross when the prosecutor knew what he was gonna say because she interviewed him and never told the jury about it.
+And quite frankly, I don't know how the prosecutor is going to ever be effective in any cross when the prosecutor knew what he was going to say because she interviewed him and never told the jury about it.

 And that talk about credibility, prosecutors and defense attorneys have credibility.